The table below explains terms and abbreviations used throughout this document that are unique to this product:

 Test Failover

-Function to test the consistency of individual or RG VMs in advance of an actual failover event.
+A function to test the consistency of individual or RG VMs in advance of an actual failover event without impacting the normal operation of production VMs and data.